 The dram as a unit in the British measurement system

 Dram, as a unit of measurement, exists in two ways.
-One is a weight measure, and one is the "fluid dram" we know from drinking Whiskey.
+One is a weight measure, the other the fluid dram we know from drinking Whiskey.
 It initially equaled 1/8 oz of the spirit.

 History of the word dram

-Even though a dram now is standardized for pubs and restaurants, it still widely varies for private events or Whiskey distillery tours.
+Even though a dram is now kind of standardized for pubs and restaurants, it still widely varies for private events or Whiskey distillery tours.
 Some serve less, some more.
-By the way, if you are looking for distillery tours serving drams on the stiff end of the scale, I recommend visiting distilleries on Islay.
-It seems they make friends fast 😉

-If you still don't know what a dram is exactly, the following quote by an unknown genius will clear it up:
+If you're still confused about the size of a dram by all the numbers, the following quote by an unknown genius will clear it up: